 Can baseball bridge divides?
 Maybe.
 Not with banners but with personal interactions.

-One conversation, one new idea planted.
+Two conversations, two new ideas planted.
 Starting right where you are, whenever you get an opening, whoever you can talk with.

 It’s a long road, but it can lead to lasting change.